ResponsibleStaking/Cardano-Simple-Failover/README.md

 # Cardano-Simple-Failover
 Simpliest possible failover approach which purely runs on the Standby Producer Instance.

+## Disclaimer
+There is no warranty for the function of this script.
+Use it on your on risk.
+Validate proper function.

 ## How it works?
 The Standby Producer Node pings the Master Producer Node every Minute.
 If the PING is not successful for several times the Standby is activating itself.